 IF YOU HAVE ANY QUESTIONS about this report or concerning your water, please feel free to call the Water Dept. at (561) 586-3699.
 You can also email jbarrera@manalapan.org or bwatson@manalapan.org.
-Additional copies of this report can be obtained at either the Manalapan or Hypoluxo Town Halls, questions and/or comments are always welcome.
+Additional copies of this report can be obtained at Town Hall, questions and/or comments are always welcome.